mseag/sfm-utils/README.md

 npm run build
 ```

-You can also have TypeScript watch the project and recompile automatically
+To watch the project and recompile automatically
 ```bash
 npm run watch
 ```

+**Note: Our `.vscode > tasks.json` comes with "runOptions" of `npm run watch` set to "folderOpen", which means that by default, Visual Studio code always calls `npm run watch` upon startup in the sfm-utils project, and developers don't have to compile manually.**

 ### Debugging with Visual Studio Code
 Open Folder as a VS Code Project